nickdimizas/citizen-portal-backend/README.md

     ```

 3.  **Set up environment variables:**
-    - Copy the `.env.example` file to create your `.env` file.
-The `MONGO_URI` is pre-configured to work with the Docker setup.
+    - Copy `.env.example` to create your `.env` file.

     ```bash
     cp .env.example .env
     ```

-    - The `MONGO_URI` in `.env.example` is already pre-configured with the correct credentials (`appuser:app_password`) for the Docker setup.
+    - The `MONGO_URI` in `.env.example` is pre-configured for the Docker setup with the correct credentials (`appuser:app_password`).
       **Do not change these values unless you are connecting to your own MongoDB instance.**

-    - You will need to generate a `JWT_SECRET` and add it to your new `.env` file.
-You can use the following command to generate a secure secret:
+    - Generate a `JWT_SECRET` and add it to your `.env` file:

     ```bash
     node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"
     ```

 4.  **Create and start the database:**
-    - Run the Docker script to pull the MongoDB image, create a container, and run the `mongo-init.js` script to set up a non-root user and seed the database.
+    - Run the Docker script to pull the MongoDB image, create a container, and initialize the database and user:

     ```bash
     npm run db:create
     ```

+5.  **Seed the default admin user:**
+    - This script creates a default admin user with the following credentials:
+      - **Username:** admin
+      - **Password:** admin123!
+    - Developers can log in with these credentials immediately and change the password afterward.

+    ```bash
+    npm run admin:seed:ts
+    ```

+    > ⚠️ After logging in, it is strongly recommended to change the default password.

+---

 #### **Option 2: Use Your Own MongoDB**